RedHat-Healthcare/Demos-iDaaS/Connect-HL7/README.md

 idaas.schPort=10007
 idaas.vxuPort=10008
 ```
-## Start The Engine!!!
-There are several options to start the Engine Up!!!

-### Maven
+### Running the App: Maven
 You can use Maven from the command line, you would need to go the specific directory where this code exists and has a pom.xml and then run the
 command: mvn clean install

-### From Your Code Editor/IDE
+### Running the App: From Your Code Editor/IDE
-You can right click on Application.java file and select Run in the src directory
+You can right click on Application.java file and select Run in the src directory.

 Happy using and coding....